Oral polio vaccine AIDS hypothesis: Vaccine production

 In the 1950s, before dangers inherent to the process were well controlled, seed stocks of vaccines were occasionally transported to distant regions, then standard tissue culture methods were used to amplify the virus at local production facilities.
 Biologic products, chiefly kidney cells for cultures and blood serum for media, were sometimes harvested from local primates and used in the production process if wild or captive populations of appropriate species were available.
 In South Africa, African green monkey tissue was used to amplify the Sabin vaccine.
 In French West Africa and Equatorial Africa, baboons were used to amplify a vaccine from the Pasteur Institute.
 In Poland, the CHAT vaccine was amplified using Asian macaques.

 Development of hypothesis

-In 1987, Blaine Elswood contacted journalist Tom Curtis about a "bombshell story" on OPV and AIDS.
+In 1987, historian-turned-activist Blaine Elswood contacted journalist Tom Curtis about a "bombshell story" on OPV and AIDS.
 Curtis published an article on the OPV AIDS hypothesis in Rolling Stone in 1992.
-In response, Hilary Koprowski sued Rolling Stone and Tom Curtis for defamation.
+In response, virologist Hilary Koprowski, implicated in the article as being possibly involved in the early spread of AIDS, sued Rolling Stone and Tom Curtis for defamation.
 The magazine published a clarification which praised Koprowski and stated: